saket2508/React-weather-app/README.md

 ## React weather app

 1. #### A simple weather app made with React.js.
 You can see weather info for your current location as soon as the site loads(Location access needed).
-You can also search for any specific city/town/country to see info of its weather.
+You can also search for a specific city/town/country to see info of its weather.
 The site is live [here](https://react-weather-app-saket2508.netlify.app/)

 2. #### Uses [OpenWeather API](https://openweathermap.org/api) for live weather data.